TTLabs/EvaporateJS/README.md

 * **allowS3ExistenceOptimization**: default=false, whether to verify file existence against S3 storage.
 Enabling this option requires that the target S3 bucket object permissions include the `s3:GetObject` action for the authorized user performing the upload.
 If enabled, if the uploader believes it is attempting to upload a file that already exists, it will perform a HEAD action on the object to verify its eTag.
 If this option is not set or if the cached eTag does not match the object's eTag, the file will be uploaded again.
+This option is only enabled if `computeContentMd5` is enabled.

 ### .add()